Adelaide Filleul, Marquise de Souza-Botelho: Biography

 Her mother, Marie Irène Cathérine de Buisson, daughter of the Seigneur de Longpré, near Falaise, married a bourgeois of that town named Charles François Filleul.
-It was reported, though no proof is forthcoming, that Mme.
-Filleul had been the mistress of Louis XV, having by him a daughter, Julie Filleul (1751 – 1822), although never recognized.
-Mme.
-Filleul then become the mistress of financier Étienne-Michel Bouret who, according to writer Jean Orieux, is Adelaide's true father; according to others (including her grandson Charles, duc de Morny), her father was also the king.
-Charles François Filleul became one of the king's secretaries, and Mme.
-Filleul made many friends, among them Jean-François Marmontel.
+It was reported, though no proof is forthcoming, that Madame Filleul had been the mistress of Louis XV, having by him a daughter, Julie Filleul (1751 – 1822), although never recognized.
+Madame Filleul then become the mistress of financier Étienne-Michel Bouret who, according to writer Jean Orieux, is Adelaide's true father; according to others (including her grandson Charles, duc de Morny), her father was also the king.
+Charles François Filleul became one of the king's secretaries, and Madame Filleul made many friends, among them Jean-François Marmontel.
 Julie Filleul married at the Château de Menars in 1767 Abel-François Poisson, marquis de Vandières et de Marigny (1727–1781), the brother of Madame de Pompadour; Adelaide married on 30 November 1779 Charles François de Flahaut de La Billarderie, comte de Flahaut de La Billarderie, a soldier of some reputation, who was many years her senior.

 In Paris she soon gathered round her a salon, in which the principal figure was Charles Maurice de Talleyrand.
 There are many allusions to their liaison in the diary of Founding Father Gouverneur Morris, who was another of her lovers.
 In 1785 was born her son Charles, comte de Flahaut, who was generally known to be Talleyrand's son.
-Mme. de Flahaut fled from Paris in 1792 and joined the society of émigrés at Mickleham, Surrey, described in Mme. d'Arblay's Memoirs.
+Madame de Flahaut fled from Paris in 1792 and joined the society of émigrés at Mickleham, Surrey, described in Madame d'Arblay's Memoirs.
 Her husband remained at Boulogne-sur-Mer, where he was arrested on 29 January 1793 and guillotined.
-Mme. de Flahaut now supported herself by writing novels, of which the first, Adèle de Sénanges (London, 1794), which is partly autobiographical, was the most famous.
+Madame de Flahaut now supported herself by writing novels, of which the first, Adèle de Sénanges (London, 1794), which is partly autobiographical, was the most famous.